Vyral/carlos-gutierrez/_posts/2019-04-12-why-home-sellers-need-a-pro-in-their-corner.md

 {% include youtube.html %}

-<center>Why should you work with a real estate professional instead of listing your home on your own?
-Today I’ll share a couple stories that demonstrate why.</center>
+<center><em>Why should you work with a real estate professional instead of listing your home on your own?
+Today I&rsquo;ll share a couple stories that demonstrate why.</em></center>

+&nbsp;

 Pricing, condition, and marketing strategies have a lot to do with whether a home sells.
 However, **FSBO (For Sale by Owner) sellers are the ones who think they can do it all on their own**.
 Let me ask you this: Have you ever seen anyone do their own dentistry work?
 Have you ever seen a lawyer practice law without an actual degree?